folio-org/mod-login/README.md

 * login.fail.to.warn.attempts - number of login attempts before warn (default value - 3)
 * login.fail.attempts - number of login attempts before block user account (default value - 5)
 * login.fail.timeout - after timeout in minutes, fail login attempts will be dropped (default value - 10)
+* login.cookie.samesite - set to "Lax" if domain for front end and backend are the same for a more secure cookie (default value "None")

+The SameSite attribute of the cookies returned from login can also be set to "Lax" through an environment variable of LOGIN_COOKIE_SAMESITE=Lax.
+Lax should only be used if the backend and frontend hosts are the same, otherwise the browser will reject the cookies.

 # Mod-configuration entries